CS529-NetApp-Internship/project_resources/docs/Postman_Research.md

 - Cleaner design.
 - Easy-to-use website UI that allows API developers to update things right on the web.
 - Automated testing for APIs.
   - Perform a full-system or full-collection test.
 Run everything, not just specific collection components.
+    - Manually or automated.

 ## Pros / Cons
 ### Pros:

 - Free!
+- Import APIs or collections from other formats.
 - Version control for APIs.
 - Better and easier to use API tester/runner.
 - Has a form of a search feature.